SonamShukla10/Linux-Server-Configuration/README.md

 * From the /var/www/catalog/catalog/ directory, activate the virtual environment:   . venv3/bin/activate .

-*  Run: python lotsofitems.py .
+*  Run: python3 lotsofitems.py .
+* ( If python3 does not work then put python2.7)
 *  Deactivate the virtual environment: deactivate .

 # Disable the default Apache site :